Eliminating organizational chaos: The first step is admitting you have a problem

 Many companies suffering from organizational chaos think they’re operating in a highly structured and controlled environment.
 How can that be?
 Here’s how.

 In any organization, there is a line that delineates structured work from unstructured work.
-Above the line, there is a foundation of systems, such as ERP applications, that companies believe are managing, tracking, and controlling transactions across the organization in an efficient manner.
+Above the line, there is a foundation of systems, such as enterprise resource planning (ERP) applications, that companies believe are managing, tracking, and controlling transactions across the organization in an efficient manner.
 This is the structured work.

 These are the symptoms of organizational chaos.
 And the reality is that many companies spend most of their time there, ignoring the symptoms or feeling too locked into the chaos to find a way out.